The LTI Standard Integration

 API Integration for Microsoft Teams

-Microsoft Teams works a bit differently than other popular LMSs.
+Microsoft Teams works a bit differently than other popular learning management systems.
 It's important to understand what these differences are and how to approach them as a developer.
-The 1st step to create a Microsoft Teams integration is to sign up for the Microsoft 365 Developer Program.
-A recent developer would gain access to a sandbox environment and the Microsoft Education Graph API.
+The first step to creating a Microsoft Teams integration is to sign up for the Microsoft 365 Developer Program, where you will be given access to a sandbox environment and the Microsoft Education Graph API.
 Microsoft also provides guides on getting started with several supported languages and platforms.

 Read More on Microsoft Teams